mrabelwahed/GoogleMap-pan-Drag-/README.md

  then display some details about the weather.
 You should write your app with Kotlin or Java, use any libraries/frameworks you wish, and any weather API that is available.

+## Assumption
+ for Forcast data for next 14 days , I can't found free service to do this.
+ SO I will assume I have 14 days forecast data in json file on the assets and I will work based on this assumption

 ## How to run the project